 1. Wander around the streets of Riberia

-One of the best things to do in Porto is to put on your walking shoes and explore the curves and hills of Porto’s cutest neighborhood, Riberia.
+One of the best way to get to know Porto is to put on your walking shoes and explore the curves and hills of Porto’s cutest neighborhood, Riberia.
 Getting lost in the hills of Riberia is the perfect way to see the city.
-Make your way down to the way by sunset to enjoy the beautiful energy of Porto!
+Make your way down to the way by sunset to enjoy the beautiful energy of the city!

 2. Taste a glass of Port